jiangyanjie/DataContaminationDetection/README.md

 /baselineCode: The implementation of baseline approach

-/SVM: The implementation of SVM
+/SVM: The implementation of classifier

 ### The steps to run baseline approach and our approach